pact_verifier_cli

 Standalone Pact Verifier

 This project provides a command line interface to verify pact files against a running provider.
 It is a single executable binary.
-It implements the V3 Pact specification.
+It implements all the Pact specifications up to V4.

 Online rust docs